tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Each DTLS record MUST fit within a single datagram.
 In order to avoid IP fragmentation, clients of the DTLS record layer SHOULD attempt to size records so that they fit within any Path MTU (PMTU) estimates obtained from the record layer.
-For more information about PMTU issues see {{pmtu-issues}}.
+For more information about PMTU issues, see {{pmtu-issues}}.

 Multiple DTLS records MAY be placed in a single datagram.
 Records are encoded